 I own my own 16′ Jon boat with a 25hp motor, trolling motor.
 I have rods, reels, various spools of floating and sinking lines.
 I have flies, drinks, lunch.
 You just need a fishing license.
 The Fly Shop will help you find me at our meeting spot, called “Riverside” on Fall River at 8:00 AM and I will take you for a relaxing day of fishing on Fall River.
-(Click here for more information on where and what “Riverside” is).
 I encourage beginners to sign up for a day on this river because you will truly fly fish here and not watch an indicator…which is great fun, but indicator fishing is indicator fishing.
 Fly fishing is casting to rising fish and that’s what we dream of!
 And that’s why I fish Fall River.
 But then there’s steelhead fly fishing, and that’s another story kids!
 A word to the experts out there…Bring It!!
 Let’s go!
 Let me be your friend!!

-Please visit the Fall River Conservancy website.
+Please visit the The Fall River Conservancy website here: FRC.
 Donate!
-The FRC is a group of dedicated anglers, hunters and conservationists that have a genuine love for Fall River and the Fall River Valley.
+The Fall River Conservancy is a group of dedicated anglers, hunters and conservationists that have a genuine love for Fall River and the Fall River Valley.

 Fall River, in Fall River Mills California, is a completely unique stream!
 In my experience, Fall River is the best spring creek in the US.
 Dry fly fishing happens here almost everyday of the season.
 The rainbow trout average 16″.
 We can stand in my jon-boat and spot the fish you will cast to.
 We will spot rainbows rising to PMD duns, BWO’s, Baetis and Caddis.
 Tight loops, precise fly placement and good timing contribute to, and usually equal successful fly fishing.